-- Hosting of seminars and other events throughout the year (often in conjunction with CPACS).
+- Hosting of seminars and other events throughout the year (often in conjunction with DPACS).

-- Providing funding for research at CPACS; particularly providing funding for the position of Research Officer.
+- Providing funding for research at DPACS; particularly providing funding for the position of Research Officer.

-- Providing funding for scholarships for CPACS students, particularly from developing countries.
+- Providing funding for scholarships for DPACS students, particularly from developing countries.

 - Creation of the Schools Peace Initiative to promote SPF values in school education and local communities.